krazygfx/AffinityRPC/README.md

   <img src="https://github.com/user-attachments/assets/7f50f19d-c246-4663-9364-88c796640d98" alt="License">
 </p>

 A custom Discord Rich Presence integration for Affinity Studio by Canva.
 It displays your currently active project status directly on your Discord profile using a clean, native, and lightweight interface.

 # AffinityRPC - Discord Rich Presence

 <img width="2000" height="1000" alt="PRUEBA" src="https://github.com/user-attachments/assets/24e4b700-1c55-4a3b-961b-0b6a1079686f" />

-A custom Discord Rich Presence integration for Affinity Studio by Canva.
-It displays your currently active project status directly on your Discord profile.

 ## Prerequisites

 The program communicates with Affinity via its local MCP server.
-You must enable this feature before running the application:
+You must enable this feature within the application before running the RPC:
-1. Open Affinity application.
+1. Open Affinity.
-2. Navigate to the Settings or Preferences menu.
+2. Navigate to **Settings**.
-3. Locate and enable the local MCP server option (operating on port 6767 by default).
+3. Select the **Model Context Protocol** tab from the left sidebar.
+4. Turn on the **Enable Affinity MCP** option.

 ## Installation